 - Each engine is balanced to a factor that is three times as good as specified in the original Russian documentation.

 - We place considerable emphasis on engines that are finished to a lovely cosmetic standard.
 The principal parts of the engine are finished in the colour of the customer’s choice, and all exposed metal parts are either plated or anodised.
 Indeed there is a possibility to “colour-match” some of the anodised parts if a customer wishes.

-- We typically include our excellent automotive spark-plug conversion kit, and our new AYC coils, and for both we have obtained full EASA approval, with each engine.
+- We include our excellent automotive spark-plug conversion kit, our new AYC coils, and for both we have obtained full EASA certification, with each engine.

 - With each engine we supply additional suction jets for the carburettor so it can be precisely “tuned” after installation.

 - We give and stand by a generous warranty on each engine that we supply

 Complete engines and overhauls

-We have large stocks of engines which are waiting for overhaul, which enables us to accept an order for future delivery; prepare the precise engine that is needed; deliver the engine, and then receive the customer’s old engine when it has been removed.
+We have large stocks of engines (over 60) which are waiting for overhaul, which enables us to accept an order for future delivery; prepare the precise engine that is needed; deliver the engine, and then receive the customer’s old engine when it has been removed.